TKlamp/TKlamp-Docs/README.md

 ## Documentations

 The specification is maintained as a Markdown file.
-1. [Data Logging Tutorial]() - How to log TKlamp flashlight tester data on PC
+1. [Data Logging Tutorial]() - How to export measurement data from TKlamp flashlight tester to PC.
 2. [User Manual]()
-3. [Serial Data Specifications](docs/serialoutput.mkd) - Serial data explained.
-For reading data directly from UBS serial port and decoding on your own.
+3. [Serial Data Specifications](docs/serialoutput.mkd) - How to interprent raw serial data from UBS serial port.

 ## Contributing
 To make contributions, join [Discord](https://discord.gg/6RaazMqn6W).